 Everybody's Talking About Jamie has just celebrated its 2nd birthday in the West End, a joyous musical about a British teenager embracing and asserting his gay drag identity at a Sheffield school at which he defiantly and unapologetically decides to go to his end of year prom in a dress.
 But now everybody will also be talking about Evan Hansen, another teenager at the centre of a musical, but this one's American and far more emotionally insecure.
 Read more

-The smash-hit Broadway musical Dear Evan Hansen is set to transfer to London’s Noel Coward Theatre in November 2019, with tickets for this exciting production now on sale.
+The smash-hit Broadway musical Dear Evan Hansen transferred to London’s Noel Coward Theatre in November 2019, with tickets for this exciting production now on sale.

 From the writers of La La Land and The Greatest Showman, Dear Evan Hansen is the hit Broadway musical about a teenage boy who finds it difficult to talk to people and make friends.
 However, following a tragic event involving one of his classmates, he finds himself drawn closer to a group of people for the first time in his life.

-Dear Evan Hansen will run in London at the Noel Coward Theatre in the West End from November 2019, with tickets available now.
-Best availability for Friday and Saturday performances from 10th February 2020.
+Dear Evan Hansen opens in London at the Noel Coward Theatre in the West End in November 2019 having begun previews on 29th October, with tickets available now.
+Booking for the show has also extended through to May 2020, following phenomenal ticket demand.